Difference-in-Differences with Multiple Events: Discussion

 \section{Discussion}

-In this paper, we show that in the presence of confounding events with correlated timing, the standard staggered DiD estimators are biased, which we call the \textit{omitted event bias}.
-To address this issue, we propose the group-group-time average treatment effect and a double DiD strategy to recover the pure effect of the interested event.
-We show that for the effect of minimum wage on teen employment, the Medicaid Expansion creates a spurious negative effect.
-Work for future research includes incorporating other advancements in the new DiD literature, a conditional parallel trend assumption for the treatment effect, or a similar extension to the synthetic control design.
+In this paper, I show confounding treatments with correlated timing create bias in the standard staggered DiD estimators and provide a solution that allows for rich treatment effect heterogeneity.
+To eliminate this omitted event bias, I address the problem of using confounded units as controls by using only neither-yet-treated units.
+For the problem of a confounded treated group, I propose a second DiD design that employs a parallel treatment effect assumption.
+I also show that for the effect of minimum wage on teen employment, the Medicaid Expansion creates a spurious negative effect.
+Work for future research includes incorporating other advancements in the new DiD literature, a conditional parallel trend assumption for the treatment effect.

-This spurious negative effect of minimum wage on teen employment does not necessarily contradict previous empirical findings.
-Aside from the difference in the periods, the empirical literature is aware of the potential bias in an unconditional staggered Difference in Difference estimate \citep{Allegretto2017-am}, and often controls for many factors in their specification, which is very likely to weaken the strength of the omitted event bias.
-Therefore, my takeaway from the empirical application is that in an important context with a reasonable specification, the omitted event bias matters.

 \FloatBarrier

 \begin{appendices}